Alex Ovechkin exits Capitals’ preseason finale early with lower-body injury, plus takeaways

 Capitals Coach Peter Laviolette did not offer an update on Ovechkin’s condition after the game and said the forward would be reevaluated Saturday.

 “There’s always a concern,” T.J.
-Oshie said, " … He’s a tough guy.
+Oshie said. “… He’s a tough guy.
 It’s always concerning seeing him lay there, but no doubt he’ll be back scoring goals in no time.”

-It appeared Ovechkin’s left leg awkwardly collided with Konecny and he proceeded to limp to the locker room, putting little weight on his left leg.
+It appeared Ovechkin’s left leg awkwardly hit Konecny, and he proceeded to limp to the locker room, putting little weight on his left leg.

 The Capitals were not scheduled to practice Saturday.
 Their next workout is scheduled for Sunday.

 Washington is already missing organizational pillar Nicklas Backstrom, who has not skated during training camp as he continues to rehabilitate his left hip.
 There is no timetable for Backstrom’s return.
-Backstrom said last week the process was going well, but that he was taking a long-term, not short-term approach to rehab.
+Backstrom said last week that the process was going well but that he was taking a long-term, not short-term, approach to rehab.

-As for the game, Ilya Samsonov, whose status was uncertain headed into the game due to a lower-body injury, made 22 saves.
-Lars Eller, John Carlson, Tom Wilson, Anthony Mantha and Nic Dowd all scored for Washington.
+As for the game, Ilya Samsonov, whose status was uncertain because of a lower-body injury, made 22 saves.
+Lars Eller, John Carlson, Tom Wilson, Anthony Mantha and Nic Dowd scored for Washington.
 Mantha had the game-winner.

 Here are some takeaways: